Sean Bedford: Professional career

 Coming out of college, Bedford was signed for the 2011 season by Rivas Osos, a semi-pro team in Spain, to play the LNFA.

 Post-football career

 After returning to the United States from Spain, Bedford attended the University of Florida Levin College of Law and graduated in 2014.
+Sean was an associate in the intellectual property practice of Alston and Bird, LLP, until 2021 when he became General Counsel of Masten Space Systems.
+Sean is now the Director of Business Development at Astrobotic Technology.

-He is now an associate with the international intellectual property law firm of Alston & Bird and is the color commentator for the IMG Radio Network Georgia Tech football broadcasts.
+Sean spent several years as the color commentator for the IMG Radio Network Georgia Tech football broadcasts.